roguehistory/DIGH-HIST3812/content/en/news/Presentation Update.md

 4. Why did you choose said digital platform to present your historical narrative to the public?
 5. What proved to be successful, and what was not successful?

 **A BIBLIOGRAPHY IN YOUR PRESENTATION IS MANDATORY.**

 All deliverables (Public and Scholarly) must be submitted via Brightspace on the day you present!
-This is different from submitting the public component the day before you present. **THERE WILL BE NO EXCEPTIONS TO THIS**.
+This is different from submitting the public component the day before you present. **THERE WILL BE NO EXCEPTIONS TO THIS**.{{< /notice>}}

 Again, if you have questions, please email me, come to office hours, or talk to me in class.